Arslan8/EmbeddedSecCourse/firmware/clock_reset/stm32f429_init_notes.md

     // 1) Enable PWR clock so we can set voltage scaling (safe habit) __HAL_RCC_PWR_CLK_ENABLE();

-    // 2) Set voltage scaling for normal full-speed operation if you plan to increase later __HAL_PWR_VOLTAGESCALING_CONFIG(PWR_REGULATOR_VOLTAGE_SCALE1);
+    // 2) Set voltage scaling for normal full-speed operation if you plan to increase it later __HAL_PWR_VOLTAGESCALING_CONFIG(PWR_REGULATOR_VOLTAGE_SCALE1);

     // 3) Configure and enable HSI (16 MHz), no PLL